cristidraghici/generic-map-with-pois/README.md

 ## Notes

 If you intend to use this project as a base for a new one, please remember to update the `base` url in `vite.config.js`.
 It is currently used for publishing the project to Github Pages.
 You can also completely remove it.

+## Icons

+We are using FontAwesome svg icons: [https://fontawesome.com/search](https://fontawesome.com/search)